erikgregorywebb/carbonapps/index.md

 ## :computer: About

 Erik is a data scientist, developer, and founder of Carbon Apps.
 He has designed, developed, and launched dozens of apps for clients that are used by hundreds of users.
-After graudating from Brigham Young University with a degree in Economics, Erik joined J.P.
-Morgan in New York City as a Rotational Analyst.
 Through Carbon Apps, Erik enjoys helping small business owners automate and optimize their operations.